 Last Friday I announced some “website tweaks.”
-Since then a paid subscriber reiterated a feature request.
-As a paid subscriber, he is able to calculate an unlimited number of ratings so that they all show up on a single page.
+Since then a paid subscriber1 reiterated a feature request.2 As a paid subscriber, he is able to calculate an unlimited number of ratings so that they all show up on a single page.
 Basically, he wanted to be able to see the dollar value for a particular permanent partial disability percentage at the same time as a rating.

 This isn’t the first time I’ve wrestled with the problems in creating such a feature.
 There are several problems with incorporating this feature into the calculator’s page.

 - The rating calculator and the dollar value of permanent disability calculators cannot be open at the same time.

 - The rating calculator does not require the date of injury, just the age of the injured worker.
 Without the date of injury, the website cannot properly display the dollar value of a permanent partial disability percentage.

 - When a paid subscriber has performed more than one rating calculation on a page, the website cannot decide which rating string to convert into the equivalent number of dollars.